thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 As soon as a market is created it is considered in positioning phase and open to participants to bid and position.

-Each bid is subject to a total fee of 2%, out of which 1% goes to the market creator and 1% towards the Safe Box.
-The fees are only paid out in case of a successful market resolution.
+Each bid is subject to a total fee of 3%, out of which 1% goes to the market creator, 1% to the market resolver and 1% towards the Safe Box.
+The fees are only paid out in case market is not cancelled.
 If allowed, withdrawals are subject to a total 6% fee.
 3% paid to the market creator and 3% towards Safe Box.
 These fees are paid within the withdrawal transactions.

+Market creator can cancel the market at any time if there are no other bids but his/her own in the market pool.

 Market creation will be reverted on contract side if the following is not adhered to:
 - Market question is not blank
+- Market data sources parameter is not blank
 - There are a minimum of 2 positions and those are not blank
 - Length of positioning phase has to be at least 8h
-- Strike date is after end of positioning phase
+- Market has at least one tag

 Every market must be created according to the following guidelines.
 Not adhering to these guidelines can be a subject of a dispute:
-- Market question has to be precise and free of any ambiguity
+- Market question has to be precise, written in English language and free of any ambiguity
 - The list of available positions has to be mutually fully exclusive and capture the full range of potential outcomes
 - End of positioning phase has to be at least 1h before the event actually starts
-- Strike date has to be at least 1h after the event is expected to end
 - The market question should not have an option to become obsolete or resolved before the end of positioning
 - No morbid, racist, death related markets or otherwise malicious markets are allowed and will be disputed and slashed
+- The market has to be linkable to at least one of the offered tags maintained by Oracle Council
+- No duplicated markets should be created.
+Its ok to create more markets around the same event, but with a different sentiment (different question and/or positions).

 ### Positioning phase